Advantages of Cryo Processing

 Advantages

 The purpose of cryogenic treatment is to transform retained austenite and raise the hardness of the as-quenched structure.
-Austenite (a soft form of iron) is a solid solution of carbon and iron that is formed during the quenching phase of metal production.
-Austenite is weak and undesirable because it contains few molecular interfaces to help hold the metal together.
-When metal is cryogenically treated, the austenite structure is transformed slowly into a highly organized grain structure called martensite, a body centered tetragonal crystal structure.
-Martensite is a finer and harder material that brings high wear resistance that is very desirable in carbon steels.
-There may be as much as 40% residual austenite in heat-treat ferrous metals.
-That percentage can be lowered to as little as 1% in some cases.
-Martensite is also formed during the quenching phase.
-There is always a certain amount of martensite present, but prior to cryo, the ratio of strong martensite to weak austenite is less than favorable.
-This untransformed austenite is brittle and lacks dimensional stability, which allows the metal to break more easily under loads.
-To eliminate austenite, the quenching temperature has to be lowered.
-At very low temperatures, austenite is unstable and readily becomes martensite.
-The result is a much improved part or tool with no cracking, warping or any other cryogenically imposed defect.
-Improvement in durability is around 100%.
-The typical increase in strength is 30-50%.
-Another advantage of cryo is the increase in efficiency to dissipate heat.
-Gears, engines, transmissions and disc brakes run cooler.
+Austenite (a soft form of iron) is a solid solution of carbon and iron that is formed during the quenching phase of heat treatment.
+Austenite is weak and undesirable because it contains fewer crystalline interfaces to help hold the metal together.
+When metal is cryogenically treated, the austenite structure is transformed slowly into a highly organized grain structure called martensite, which is a body centered tetragonal crystal structure.
+Martensite is a finer and harder material that brings very desirable high wear resistance to carbon steels.
+There may be as much as 40% residual austenite in heat-treated ferrous metals.
+That percentage can be lowered to as little as 1% in some cases with cryogenic treatment.
+Martensite is also formed during the quenching phase of heat treatment.
+There is always a certain amount of martensite present, but prior to cryogenics, the ratio of strong martensite to weak austenite was less than favorable.
+This untransformed austenite is brittle and lacks dimensional stability, which allows the metal to deform (break/crack/fracture) more easily under load.
+To eliminate austenite, the quenching temperature must be lowered.
+At extremely low temperatures, austenite is unstable and readily transitions into martensite.
+The result is a significantly improved part or tool with no cracking, warping, or other cryogenically imposed defect.
+Improvement in durability can be more than 100%.
+The typical increase in yield (strength) is 30-50%.
+Another advantage of cryogenic treatment is the increased efficiency in dissipating heat.
+This means gears, engines, transmissions, and disc brakes all run cooler, firearms cool quicker between rounds, and cuttings tools last longer.

-In addition, better dimensional stability is often achieved.
+In addition, better dimensional stability is achieved.
 This is especially important for progressive dies, where cumulative tolerances are critical.
-Sub zero treatments have as their ultimate goal an increase in wear resistance, improved bending fatigue life, and minimizing residual stress.
-Stress is the enemy of steel, if it s not imparted in a uniform manner.
+Subzero treatments have as their ultimate goal an increase in wear resistance, improved bending fatigue life, and minimizing residual stress.
+Residual stresses within a part reduce that part’s overall performance.
+This is a result of the nonuniform nature of such stresses.
 Stress boundary areas are susceptible to micro cracking which leads to fatigue and eventual failure.
-Residual stresses exist in parts from the original steel forming or forging operations and additional as a result of the many different machining operations to finish the part.
-They create a complex invisible random pattern in the steel.
-Residual stresses are uneven and located variously throughout the structure.
+Residual stresses are created during manufacturing operations.
+These can be amplified by sequential operations required to finish a part.

 The grain structure changes in cryo treated materials were very significant.